 - It doesn’t transmit well unless the transmitter and receiver are front-facing.

-Measy remains in the spotlight once more, and this time by showcasing the AV220 wireless HDMI transmitter set.
-The product is suitable for transmitting AV signals by utilising radio waves.
-It is also fit for sharing wireless HDMI signals on various devices such as DVDs, CCD cameras, IPTVs, satellite and digital STBs and other HDMI-compatible TV sets.
-For its 200-metre (660) transmitting distance capabilities, you can use the HDMI product on conference rooms, religious buildings or other open spaces.
+We added this final transmitter because it is effective and dependable.
+It transmits AV signals by utilising radio waves and can also share wireless HDMI signals on various devices such as DVDs, CCD cameras, IPTVs, satellite and digital STBs and other HDMI-compatible TV sets.
+With a 200-metre transmitting distance capacity, you can use it in conference rooms and other open spaces.

 Its powerful 2.4 GHz signal will not interfere with other wireless devices, so you won’t have to worry about unnecessary flickering, buffering or full-on breakouts.
-This is also backed by the transmitter’s eight different channel frequencies that not only remove blockage but promote an even and consistent signal flow.
+This is also backed by the transmitter’s eight different channel frequencies that both remove the blockage and promote an even signal flow.
 The transmitter kit will properly let you enjoy the wonders of Hi-Fi audio and the beauty of visual effects.

-- It has an integrated IR cable so it can be used remotely.
+- Integrated IR cable so it can be used remotely.

 - It has a powerful signal that quickly passes through walls.

-- It’s ideal for AV transmission applications where AV cabling is complicated.
+- Ideal for AV transmission applications where AV cabling is complicated.

 - It supports a PAL/ NTSC system and stereo audio transmission.